Protein splicing: Applications in biotechnology

 Recently inteins have been used to purify proteins based on self aggregating peptides.
 Elastin-like polypeptides (ELPs) are a useful tool in biotechnology.
 Fused with target protein, they tend to form aggregates inside the cells.
 This eliminates the chromatographic step needed in protein purification.
 The ELP tags have been used in the fusion protein of intein, so that the aggregates can be isolated without chromatography (by centrifugation) and then intein and tag can be cleaved in controlled manner to release the target protein into solution.
 This protein isolation can be done using continuous media flow, yielding high amounts of protein, making this process more economically efficient than conventional methods.
 Another group of researchers used smaller self aggregating tags to isolate target protein.
 Small amphipathic peptides 18A and ELK16 (figure 5) were used to form self cleaving aggregating protein.

+Applications in Antimicrobial Development

+Over the last twenty years, there has been increasing interest in leveraging inteins for antimicrobial applications.
+Intein splicing is found exclusively in unicellular organisms, with a particularly high abundance in pathogenic microorganisms.
+Furthermore, inteins are commonly found within housekeeping proteins and/or proteins involved in the survival of the organism within a human host.
+Post-translational intein removal is necessary for the protein to properly fold and function.
+For example, Gaëlle Huet et al. demonstrated that in Mycobacterium tuberculosis, unspliced SufB prevents the formation of the SufBCD complex, a component of the SUF machinery.
+As such, the inhibition of intein splicing may serve as a powerful platform for the development of antimicrobials.

+Current research on intein splicing inhibitors has focused on developing antimycobacterials (M. tb. has three intein-containing proteins), as well as agents active against pathogenic fungi Cryptococcus and Aspergillus.
+Cisplatin and similar platinum-containing compounds inhibit splicing of the M. tb.
+RecA intein through coordinating to catalytic residues.
+Divalent cations, such as copper (II) and zinc (II) ions, function similarly to reversibly inhibit splicing.
+However, neither of these methods are currently suitable for an effective and safe antibiotic.
+The fungal Prp8 intein is also inhibited by divalent cations and cisplatin through interfering with the catalytic Cys1 residue.
+In 2021, Li et al. showed that small molecule inhibitors of Prp8 intein splicing were selective and effective at slowing the growth of C. neoformans and C. gattii, providing exciting evidence for the antimicrobial potential of intein splicing inhibitors.